09 Aug The SKF Group

 Inger says: “Doing the stress test was a very late decision by us but, even though it showed there were no issues, we’re very happy we did it, as it made us much more confident about what would happen afterwards.”

 Opal Wave’s training videos, covering all the key aspects of the new system, were also very well-received by SKF and meant that the users were able to adopt the upgraded BPC models with ease.

 Ian Jamie, Opal Wave’s Managing Consultant, who oversaw the SKF project, says: “The videos served an important purpose, because it would otherwise have been very time-consuming to train the company’s hundreds of users around the world.

-“The videos cover basic tasks in the upgraded SAP BPC software version 10.1, such as how to access the system, log-on, operate the templates, run reports and write your own reports.
+“The videos cover basic tasks in the upgraded SAP BPC software, such as how to access the system, log-on, operate the templates, run reports and write your own reports.
 The videos also address some more advanced processes, such as how to construct templates using the new EPM report writer.